Love ‘em or hate ‘em, email blasts are still a thing.

 4. Email blast examples

-If you need a little creative nudge, here are five email blast examples we've found interesting.
+If you need a little creative nudge, here are seven email blast examples we’ve found interesting.

 As you’re about to see, there’s no blueprint you need to follow when designing your email messages.
 This is what we’ve been experiencing over the years, and what we’ve seen while gathering submissions for this post on best email marketing campaigns.